-It’s New Year’s Eve.
-Growing up, I stayed up till midnight with girlfriends and watched in anticipation as the Times Square ball dropped, proclaiming the arrival of the new year.
-We’d scream and shout.
-There were noise makers and lots of jumping on the bed/couch/into the pool fully clothed.
-I imagined that as an adult, this would be a very glamorous evening.
-The ladies would don sequins and red lipstick.
+Growing up, I stayed up ’til midnight with girlfriends on December 31st, watching in anticipation as the Times Square ball dropped, proclaiming the arrival of the new year.
+We’d scream and shout, twirling our noisemakers and jumping on the nearest bed or couch or straight into the pool, fully clothed.
+I imagined that as an adult this would be a very glamorous evening.
+The ladies would don sequins, high heels, and red lipstick.
 Everyone would sip champagne.
 There would always be someone to kiss at midnight.
-Sparkling confetti would be thrown at the stroke of twelve and a twinkling city skyline would lay just outside the window.
-I thought that a big, beautiful, disco ball hovered over New York City, the official city of Christmas and New Year’s to my 10-year-old self.
+Sparkling confetti would be thrown and a twinkling city skyline would lay just outside the window.
+I thought that a big, beautiful, disco ball hovered over New York City, the official city of Christmas and New Year’s in my 10-year-old mind.

 In truth, I have had a New York City New Year’s Eve.
 It took shape in Queens rather than Manhattan.
 There was no skyline, no confetti and no sparkle.
 The reality is that my best friend made it an amazing evening, not my dingy surroundings or drunken boyfriend.
-Again, last year I had a city New Year’s with her (this time in Atlanta) and it was equally fun.
-No amount of dress up and setting can make the night fantastic; it’s the people you bring with you.
-This is another reminder of how wonderful my friends are with each passing year and that it’s OK that distance prevents us from visiting.
+(I’ve also had an Atlanta New Year’s Eve that was equally fun.)
+No amount of dress up and ambience can make the night fantastic; it’s the people you bring with you.
+This is yet another reminder of how wonderful our truest friends are with each passing year, and that it’s OK that distance prevents us from visiting more often.
 Quality not quantity.

 I like to greet the incoming year the way an infant does.
 They toddle in, unknowing of their surroundings and the impact they will have on those around them and vice versa.
 Everything is brand new.
 By December, I am old and wise again.